Financial Aid

 The Federal Direct Unsubsidized Loan is a long term, fixed interest rate loan for eligible undergraduate and graduate students and is non-need based.
 Interest begins to accrue at the time of disbursement.
 Students are highly encouraged to make interest only payments while in school to avoid the accruing interest being added to the principal amount of the loan at time of repayment.

 Repayment of both Federal Direct loans begin six months after the student graduates, leaves school or drops below half-time.
-Students must have completed their financial aid file and an award must be accepted before the Financial Aid & Scholarships Office be process the loan(s).
+Students must have completed their financial aid file and an award must be accepted before the Financial Aid & Scholarships Office can process the loan(s).
 Additionally, borrowers must complete the required Direct Loan Entrance Loan Counseling and a Master Promissory Note (MPN) before receiving loan funds.
 Students who have previously completed the Direct Loan Entrance Loan Counseling and MPN requirement at Sacramento State are exempt.

 In general, students may borrow the following maximum amounts annually: